What type of issue are you experiencing?

 1. Click Integration Settings

-2. Click Show on Telnet/JSON Server Settings
+2. Click Show on Telnet/JSON Server

 3. Select TCP